php-mysqlHow to get the error message for a MySQL query using PHP?

 More of Php Mysql

-- How to get the last insert ID in PHP MySQL?
+- How to get a single value from query in PHP MySQL?

 - How to create an SSL connection to MySQL using PHP?